 >>> Notice of Participation Form (online form)

 Recreational sports clubs may have up to 2 instructors who serve on a volunteer basis.
 Volunteer instructors are not coaches and cannot be paid.
 Each volunteer instructor must complete a Volunteer Instructor Agreement Form each quarter.

-To request a volunteer instructor as well as an access pass to enter campus athletic facilities, contact Connie Chang (Assistant Director for Multicultural Learning & Student Organizations).
+To request a volunteer instructor as well as an access pass to enter campus athletic facilities, contact Samantha Kibbish, Assistant Director for Student Organizations.